victhorloiola/victhorloiola/README.md

 ## 🧠 What I Am Building

-* Intelligent applications using Python
+* Back-end applications using Java
-* Machine Learning projects for portfolio
+* REST APIs with Spring Boot
-* APIs integrated with AI models
+* Database-driven systems with SQL
-* Automation tools for real-world problems
+* Projects focused on clean architecture
-* Data analysis projects with SQL, Pandas and NumPy
+* Applications prepared for cloud deployment
-* AI systems using LLMs, RAG and agents
+* Real-world projects for my developer portfolio

 ---

 ## 🌐 Connect With Me